 - Burger King is giving away two free kids meals for every purchase made via its app.

 - Uber Eats is donating 300,000 meals to health care workers and first responders.

 You may not have the capacity or the money to help out in such an extravagant way, but you do have the capacity to help.
 Something as simple as what Bank of America is doing – calling customers to see how they’re doing – can go a long way toward reassuring your customers and keeping you top of mind.

 If you own a restaurant, consider making a few meals for needy families in your community.
 Regardless of what industry you’re in, you can offer to bring groceries to the elderly and immunocompromised, volunteer your time at a food bank or make masks for health care workers.

 Use social media, your blog and videos to promote your good deeds and build your brand.
+This is good advertising during a recession.
 Your acts of kindness now will pay dividends in the future.

 2. Perform a Mini-Audit of Your Content Assets

 When you’re not checking in on your customers or volunteering your time, do those things you always put off for another day, such as performing a content audit.

 A content audit can give you an idea of what type of content assets you currently have floating around the World Wide Web and, more importantly, how hard (or how little) each is working for you.
 You may discover that you have dozens of so-so pieces that aren’t doing anything for you and one stellar piece that’s full potential hasn’t been realized.